JuliaPOMDP/POMDPs.jl/README.md

 ## Supported Packages

 Many packages use the POMDPs.jl interface, including MDP and POMDP solvers, support tools, and extensions to the POMDPs.jl interface.
+POMDPs.jl and all packages in the JuliaPOMDP project are fully supported on Linux and OS X. Windows is supported for all native solvers\*, and most non-native solvers should work, but may require additional configuration.

 #### Tools: